alibaba/IOC-golang/example/README_EN.md

 ### AOP

-- list_watch
+- obervability

-  A debug demo to show feature to list and watch interface, methods and real-time param values.
+  A debug demo to show feature to list and watch interface, methods, rt, real-time param values and so on.

 - transaction